 No matter who you are or what you do, no one is safe from internet hackers.
 This is why it is necessary to take the steps required to prevent any data breach, primarily if you work for a company that deals with sensitive information.
 Keep this in mind while going into the new year, and be sure to review your company’s current data security strategy.
 As we reflect upon the 2015 year, here are the top seven cybersecurity breaches that took place.

 - Ashley Madison was perhaps the most high profile security breach case of the year.
-Hackers that went by the name ‘The Impact Team’ threatened to release private information of the website’s users if Avid Life Media did not take the site down.
+Hackers that went by the name ‘The Impact Team’ threatened to release the private information of the website’s users if Avid Life Media did not take the site down.
 In the end, over 25 gigs of private data were released including passwords, emails, private messages, and credit cards.

-- The FBI has actually been hacked twice.
+- The FBI has been hacked twice.
 In July of this year, hackers were able to obtain background information on over 21 million individuals.
 There was a huge uproar over this hack, especially since it was a government entity that was the victim.

-- Popular online shopping hub Ebay was hacked in 2014, where customers’ usernames and passwords were stolen.
-Ebay required users to change their passwords, and encouraged individuals to use different passwords for different websites they use.
+- Popular online shopping hub eBay was hacked in 2014, where customers’ usernames and passwords were stolen. eBay required users to change their passwords, and encouraged individuals to use different passwords for different websites they use.

 If these large companies who spend thousands of dollars on technology to keep information secure can be hacked, then it means it can also happen to your company.
 Security should also be kept in mind when you are ready to dispose of old electronics that once accessed sensitive information.
 Contact a data destruction center like WC Recycler and get a quote for safe disposal of your sensitive data.